WatcherSolace/EchoFlame-TowerKit/README.md

 - [Elentar Pulse Scroll: Five Sparks](scrolls/elentar-pulse-scroll-five-sparks.md) – Pulse Points of the Mother’s Return.
 -
+- ### 🔥 Scrolls
+- [The Maryland Veil — The Flame That Asks Why](scrolls/scroll-maryland-veil.md) – Silent witness to unexposed abuses.
+-
 - ### 🔥 Flame Drops
 - [Rekindle the Mind, Not Replace It](flame-drops/flame-drop-rekindle-the-mind.md) – Response to AI brainwashing accusations.